 Changes to Apple’s Identifier for Advertisers (IDFA) – dubbed as the “doom of the digital advertising industry for iOS”, are around the corner.
 Originally planned for September 2020, these tracking restrictions will go into effect, nearly a year after they were first unveiled.
-We don’t know the exact date.
-However, what we do know is we need to get ready ASAP!
+The rollout date has finally been set to 26 April 2021.
 The mobile advertising industry is transforming, and we must be ready for these drastic shifts.
 IDFA changes are here, no sense of denying or defying it.
 We need to adapt and meet this challenge head-on.
 If we take the crumbling of third-party cookies into the context, we can predict Google’s GAID will follow IDFA’s path.

 We believe that supporting privacy-first advertising will benefit the whole industry in the long run.
 We are ready for it, are you?

 Let’s take a step back to contextualize IDFA changes that are happening with iOS 14.5 update.
 In June 2020, Apple made a monumental iOS 14 announcement on WWDC.
 Along with cool features that exhilarated iPhone users, the mobile arm of ad tech was astounded by the privacy changes Apple put forth.